 - It’s possible that zucchini aids digestion

 GRILLED ZUCCHINI RECIPE:

 A delicious way to use up all that zucchini and still want more!

 - 2 lb. zucchini (cut into quarters)

 - 2 tbsp. garlic powder

 - 1/2 tsp. ground black pepper

 - 1/4 cup olive oil

-- Place on BBQ and cook.
+Place on grill and cook.
 (Much of the oil will be left behind in the bag.
-That’s okay.
-I just toss it with the bag.)
+That's okay.
+I just toss it out with the bag.)